cuzy-app/auth-keycloak/docs/README.md

 ## Configuration

-Go to module's configuration at: `Administration -> Modules -> Keycloak Auth -> Settings`.
+Go to module's configuration at: `Administration -> Modules -> Keycloak Auth -> Configure`.
 And follow the instructions.

+## Pricing

+This module is free, but is the result of a lot of work for the design and maintenance over time.

+If it's useful to you, please consider [making a donation](https://www.cuzy.app/checkout/donate/) or [participating in the code](https://github.com/cuzy-app/humhub-modules-auth-keycloak).
+Thanks!

 ## Repository